ufrisk/pcileech-fpga/CaptainDMA/readme.md

+## CaptainDMA 100T

+CaptainDMA 100T is a standard PCIe board which is ideal when targeting desktop PCs with PCILeech.
+The Artix7 100T FPGA chip allows for the most advanced firmware projects for which the 75T may not be powerful enough.
+The CaptainDMA 100T provides a very good speed.
+The CaptainDMA 100T also offers an integrated update port for easy re-flashing and an on/off switch which allows the device to be powered off without removing it from the computer.

+To flash: Download the [CH347 FPGA Tool](https://github.com/WCHSoftGroup/ch347/releases/tag/CH347_OpenOCD_Release) and the firmware below.
+Start the WCH347 fpga flash tool as elevated admin and flash.
+Drivers for WCH347 may also have to be installed.

 ## Firmware

 Find firmware for the different CaptainDMA devices below.
 Make sure you download the firmware for the correct device, otherwise it will not work.
 Note that the CaptainDMA M2 x4 device have version 4.15 since it contains a bug fix applicable to x4 devices only.
 The other devices have version 4.14.